Erez Katz, CEO and Co-founder Lucena Research

 Using Lucena's investment research platform QuantDesk, you have the ability to select or upload a constituent universe, choose an investment style, investment time horizon, and send our ML classifier on an “expedition” geared to construct a best-of-breed data feed specific to your needs.

-Want to know more about our derived offerings?
+Want more information on our derived offerings?

-Comment below or reach out here.
+Comment below or contact us here.